kj4ezj/echo-eval/README.md

 source ~/.bash/echo-eval/ee.sh
 ```
 Finally, reload or restart your shell to use this function in your scripts.

-### Shared Scripts
-For scripts shared privately or publicly, the "correct" thing to do would be for me to publish this function using a package manager like [`bpkg`](https://github.com/bpkg/bpkg), then for you to import it using a specific semantic version.
-For now, unfortunatly, I have not gotten around to this yet so I recommend importing this code as a submodule in your BASH script repo.

 ## Usage
 This library performs the `echo`/`eval` pattern against any string(s) passed to `ee`.
 For example, the output of...